rmit-ir/RMIT-TREC-LiveQA15-notebook/README.md

   [gensim][11] to populate a list of query terms that are most similar to a given input.

-* `wordnet`: In this method, we implemented the models proposed by Huang et al.
+* `wordnet`: In this method, we implemented the models proposed by [Huang et al.](#huang2008question) and [Silva et al.](#silva2011symbolic).
-  \cite{huang2008question} and Silva et al. \cite{silva2011symbolic}.
 We extract the hypernyms of the head word using WordNet, and map the Penn Treebank POS Tags to WordNet tags to decide which part of speech senses should be considered.
-Then, following the algorithm of Huang et al.
-  \cite{huang2008question} for head word-sense disambiguation, we calculate terms overlap between the definition of each sense and the definition of context words (each word in the question excluding the head word) with maximum depth of six.
+Then, following the algorithm of [Huang et al.](#huang2008question) for head word-sense disambiguation, we calculate terms overlap between the definition of each sense and the definition of context words (each word in the question excluding the head word) with maximum depth of six.
 The optimal sense (the one which results in the maximum